raacampbell/matlab_elastix/README.md

 ## Getting started

-1. Install [Elastix](http://elastix.isi.uu.nl/) in your system path.
+1. Place the [Elastix](http://elastix.isi.uu.nl/) binaries in your *system* path.
+If you don't know how to do that, there's information here for [Windows](http://www.howtogeek.com/118594/how-to-edit-your-system-path-for-easy-command-line-access/) and [Linux](http://unix.stackexchange.com/questions/26047/how-to-correctly-add-a-path-to-path).
-2. Add MelastiX directory to your MATLAB path.
+2. Add the MelastiX *code* directory to your MATLAB path.
 3. Add <a href="https://github.com/ewiger/yamlmatlab">yamlmatlab</a> to your MATLAB path.
 4. Run the examples in MelastiX_examples.